tinyoverflow/minecraft-privatestatus/README.md

 ## Configuration

 The configuration is in `plugins/PrivateStatus/config.yml` and looks like this.
 Please only edit the `expiration-minutes` option.
 The `known-addresses` section is managed by the plugin itself.
 The option `expiration-minutes` defines how long an address should be kept in the history.
-This period is checked every 10 minutes and relevant entries are removed.
+The plugin automatically checks every 10 minutes if entries expired.
+If so, it removes them.

 ```yaml
 # The amount of minutes after which addresses will expire.
 Minimum: 10.